abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 Clicking on search button will take them to a search listings page.
 This page contained the list of properties available in the locality.
 The list of properties where sorted in the order of popularity ranking.

-Since these are new users, we had no click stream data, there was nearly no personlisation possible in this ranking list.
+Since these are new users, we had no click stream data, there was nearly no personlisation possible in this ranked list.

 #### Now